gravitational/teleport/rfd/0096-helm-chart-revamp.md

 `templates/auth/` and `templates/proxy/` to clearly identify which resource is used by which teleport node.
 Common resources should be put in `templates/`.

-The chart would deploy two StatefulSets (instead of the previous deployment): one for the proxies and one for the auths.
+The chart would deploy two Deployments: one for the proxies and one for the auths.

 - the `teleport-proxy` Deployment: Those pods are stateless by default and can be upscaled even in standalone mode.
 Deploying those nodes using a Deployment